Haidar-009/Haidar-009/README.md

 I'm a developer focusing on **Web & Game Development**.
 Currently, I'm a student at **XI RPL 1**

 - 🔭 **Main Focus:** Building interactive web ecosystems and engaging game mechanics with GDScript

-- 🤝 **Collaboration:** I'm open to networking on exciting tech or game projects!
+ I'm open to networking on exciting tech or game projects!

 ---